joshhickson/ai-powered-options-trade-analyzer/new-project/logic_fix_plan.md

 3. **Add comprehensive stress testing** under worst-case scenarios
 4. **Include honest risk warnings** about strategy limitations

-**Current status: SIMULATION NOT SUITABLE FOR REAL-WORLD DECISIONS** due to critical bugs and unrealistic parameters.
+**Current status: SIMULATION CANNOT RUN** due to basic code errors (NameError) blocking all testing and analysis.

+**Immediate target: FUNCTIONAL SIMULATION** that can complete basic cycles without crashing.

-**Post-fix status target: REALISTIC RISK ASSESSMENT TOOL** that honestly shows both opportunities and substantial risks of Bitcoin-backed lending strategies.
+**Long-term target: REALISTIC RISK ASSESSMENT TOOL** that honestly shows both opportunities and substantial risks of Bitcoin-backed lending strategies.

 The goal should be a simulator that **discourages** overly risky strategies and **encourages** only well-capitalized, conservative approaches that can survive multiple Bitcoin crash cycles.